Rainbow bee-eater: Description

 Rainbow bee-eaters are brilliantly coloured birds that grow to be 23–28 cm in length, including the elongated tail feathers, and weighing 20-33 g.
-The upper back and wings are green in colour, and the lower back and under-tail coverts are bright blue.
+The upper back and wings are green, and the lower back and under-tail coverts are bright blue.
 The undersides of the wings and primary flight feathers are rufous to copper with green edges and tipped with black, and the tail is black to deep violet.
 The rainbow bee-eater's two central tail feathers are longer than the other tail feathers, and are longer in the male rainbow bee-eaters than in the females.
-The crown of the head, the stomach and breast, and the throat are pale yellow-orange in color, and it has a black crescent-shaped gorget and a black stripe, edged with blue, extending through its bright red eye.
+The crown of the head, the stomach and breast, and the throat are pale yellow-orange, and it has a black crescent-shaped gorget and a black stripe, edged with blue, extending through its bright red eye.
 They have small, syndactylous feet (i.e., with toes partly united).
-The juvenile has a greener crown, lacks throat bands and tail streamers.
+The juvenile has overall duller plumage, a greener crown, and lacks throat bands and tail streamers.

 Distribution and habitat

 Rainbow bee-eaters are a common species and can be found during the summer in forested areas in most of southern Australia, excluding Tasmania.
 They migrate north during the winter into northern Australia, New Guinea, and some of the southern islands of Indonesia.
-A vagrant has been recorded on Miyako Island, Japan.
+Vagrants have been recorded on Miyako Island, Japan, and Luidao (Green Island) off south-east Taiwan.

 They may be found in open woodlands, beaches, dunes, cliffs, mangroves, and farmlands, and they often visit parks and private gardens.